nateofspades/YouTube_FOMO_Annihilator/README.md

 - YouTube Video
 - YouTube Channel
 - Length
-- Viewst
+- Views

 ## Ranking method

 For each category, the automation:

-1. Reviews videos from the maintained curated channel universe that were published in the preceding seven days.
+1. Reviews videos from the selected YouTube channels that were published in the preceding 7 days.
 2. Keeps videos with English audio-language metadata and a category-topic match in their title, description, or tags.
 3. Sorts qualifying videos by current public YouTube Data API v3 `viewCount`.
-4. Publishes the top 10 as date-stamped JSON for the site’s Category and Date filters.
+4. Publishes the top-10 as date-stamped JSON for the site’s Category and Date filters.

-This project ranks qualifying videos from its curated channels; it does not claim to rank every relevant video on YouTube.
+This project ranks qualifying videos from the selected YouTube channels; it does not claim to rank every relevant video on YouTube.

 ## Categories and sources